OHDSI/StudyProtocolSandbox/SkeletonValidationStudy/readme.md

                  minCellCount = 5,
                  sampleSize = NULL)

-# If the validation completes package it up ready to share with the study owner:
+# If the validation study runs to completion and returns results, package it up ready to share with the study owner (but remove counts less than 10) by running:
 SkeletonValidationStudy::execute(connectionDetails = connectionDetails,
                  databaseName = databaseName,
                  cdmDatabaseSchema = cdmDatabaseSchema,